 So many mothers these day are becoming more and more aware about the importance of the first few hours after birth.
-If I were to recommend ONE action that is MOST important and will directly impact the baby in the best way it would be immediate skin to skin contact.
+According to professional such as skinhelpers, If I were to recommend ONE action that is MOST important and will directly impact the baby in the best way it would be immediate skin to skin contact.

 They become more quiet and alert, they open their eyes and are able to connect with their mothers for the first time outside of the womb.
 Mother’s skin is a familiar smell to a baby who has been cradled inside of her for 9 months and her sound, scent and touch are all things that make a baby feel safe.
 So when this baby is born and comes into this world that is cold, loud and with unfamiliar sounds and smells it can be scary but coming back to mothers breasts gives babies a sense of security that they need.